 For example people may be willing to give up their privacy, because it might make it easier to catch terrorists.
 But if we try to compromise everyone’s privacy, we’ll jeopardize the personal security of the innocent, yet the terrorists will still have access to privacy through strong encryption (with strong encryption it’s impossible for anyone to read what you write or access your data).
 We may think we’re more secure, but we’re really not.

 If privacy is outlawed, only outlaws will have privacy.

 You’re the product

 It’s not just the governments of the world who are collecting our data and violating our privacy.
-Companies of all sorts do this too, but they sell it for profit.
+Companies of all sort do this too, but they sell it for profit.

 Alphabet Inc. (company name of Google) and Facebook are two of the most valuable, richest and powerful companies in the world.
 Yet their main services—search and social networking—are completely free for us to use.
 So where do they make their money?
 And where’s the product they’re selling?

 They’re selling knowledge about you.
 What you’re searching for, what sites you visit, what products you buy, what places you visit, what friends you have and what you’re talking about with your friends.
 With the combination of massive data collection and clever computer algorithms it’s scary what they know about you.

 For example they probably know if you’re gay or if you’re pregnant (and if you are, they’ll know if it was an accident, if your parents know about it and who is the father).
 They might also predict—with high confidence—if you’re religious, even if you don’t want anyone to know.
 Or who you’re going to vote for in the next election or how likely you are to commit a crime.

 And it’s not just a problem with Google and Facebook.
 An increasing number of companies are discovering how lucrative your data is.
 If you buy a Coca-Cola, the information that you bought it at this place and at this specific time might even be worth more than the Coca-Cola itself!